Higher Hida theory and p-adic L-functions for GSp(4): Integral formulae for L-functions I: local theory

 where $u_a = \iota( \eta \stbt{1}{a}{0}{1}, 1)$. \end{lemma}

 \begin{proof} Note that if $(h_1, h_2) \in H$ with $h_1$ in the big Bruhat cell, then there exists $h \in \GL_2$, uniquely determined modulo $N_{\GL_2}$, and $a \in \Qp$ such that

 Making this change of variables in the integral, and using the fact that $f_1$ transforms on the left under $\stbt{\det h}{}{}{1}$ by $(\det h)^{s}$, the lemma follows.
-(The $s-1$ in the exponent comes from the modulus character, because we are writing $N_H Z_G \backslash H$ as the product of two factors that do not commute.) \end{proof}
+(The $s-1$ in the exponent comes from the modulus character, because we are writing $N_H Z_G \backslash H$ as the product of two factors that do not commute; and the $p/(p+1)$ is the volume of the big cell for the unramified Haar measure.) \end{proof}

 The map from the model of $\pi_p = \Ind_B^G (\alpha)$ as an induced representation to the Whittaker model $\cW(\pi_p)$ is given explicitly as follows: for $\phi \in \pi_p$ we have

 Here $J$ is as in \S\ref{sect:groups}.
 We have $n(x,y,z) \dthree{\det h}{h}{1} = \dthree{\det h}{h}{1} n(u, v, w)$, where $(u, v) = (x, y) \cdot h (\det h)^{-1}$, $w = z/\det h$; thus $x = \langle (u, v), (0, 1)h \rangle$, where $\langle,\rangle : \Qp^2\times\Qp^2\rightarrow\Qp$ is the pairing $\langle (a,b), (c,d) \rangle = ad-bc$.
 Hence we have